Let's play Sound Bingo!

 Children love the exciting sounds of fire engines and police cars and, as soon as you put a toy one of these in your child's hands, it's a sure-fire bet they'll be making siren noises.

-And there are some really nice toys out there that actually make these noises, too, including the LEGO DUPLO Fire Engine.
-It has a fabulous fire kit with people and accessories: all you have to do is press the little siren on the fire engine.
+And there are some really nice toys out there that actually make these noises, too, including the LEGO DUPLO Fire Station & Helicopter (pictured above).
+It comes with a great push-and-go fire engine that has a ladder, hose, lights and an excellent siren.

-There’s a fab fire station in the LEGO DUPLO range, too.
-Add any other vehicles you want to these and your child can invent their own adventure – making all the choo-choo, whooshing and nee-nah noises they want to along the way.
+Add in the rooftop helicopter, the station slide and alarm and the flaming fire bricks, and your child can invent their own exciting adventure – making all the whirring, whee-ing, dinging and crackling noises they want to along the way.

 4. Read a favourite story – and let your child join in